chickensoft-games/PowerUps/README.md

 <img alt="Chickensoft.PowerUps" src="Chickensoft.PowerUps/icon.png" width="200">
 </p>

-Currently, two PowerUps are provided by this package: `AutoNode` and `AutoDispose`.
+Currently, two PowerUps are provided by this package: `AutoNode` and `AutoSetup`.

 - 🌲 AutoNode: automatically connect fields and properties to their corresponding nodes in the scene tree — also provides access to nodes via their interfaces using [GodotNodeInterfaces].
-- 🚮 AutoDispose: automatically dispose of disposable properties owned by your script when it exits the scene tree.
+- 🛠 AutoSetup: provides a mechanism for late, two-phase initialization in Godot node scripts to facilitate unit-testing.

 > Chickensoft also maintains a third PowerUp for dependency injection called `AutoInject` that resides in its own [AutoInject] repository.